WojtekKamilowski/CI_PP1_CDVMR/README.md

 ![Testing user story 13](docs/user-story-testing/user-story-13.jpg)

-14. As the restaurant owner I want to share other guets reviews and what they felt during their dining experience.
+14. As the restaurant owner I want to share other guests reviews and what they felt during their dining experience.

 | Feature | Action  | Expected Result | Actual Result |
 | ------- | ------- | --------------- | ------------- |